jonashackt/crossplane-aws-azure/README.md

         properties:
           spec:
             type: object
-            # We define 2 needed parameters here one has to provide as XR or Claim spec.parameters
+            # We define 2 needed parameters here one has to provide as XR spec.parameters
             properties:
               parameters:
                 type: object